Perfect Competition: Examples and How It Works

 Perfect-Competition-Examples-and-How-It-Works

 Perfect competition in economics is a theoretical market structure that serves as a benchmark for understanding how supply and demand influence prices and behavior in a market economy.
-While perfect competition rarely occurs in real-world markets, it provides valuable insights into ideal market conditions.
+While it rarely occurs in real-world markets, it provides valuable insights into ideal market conditions.

 In a competitive market, numerous buyers and sellers interact, and prices accurately reflect the balance of supply and demand.
 Companies in this model earn just enough profit to remain operational without excess.
 New companies would swiftly enter the market if they were to generate surplus profits, driving profits back to equilibrium levels.